 Sir Ian McKellen is famous for so many of his roles – Gandalf and Magneto in particular – but he has also read the children’s book series Chronicles of Ancient Darkness.
 The author, Michelle Paver, said she was ‘over the moon’ when she found out who would be reading her books, which isn’t surprising!
-Listen to the Listening Books interview with Michelle Paver or head over to her website for a video clip of Ian McKellen in the studio.
+Listen to the Listening Books interview with Michelle Paver or check out this video clip of Ian McKellen in the studio from her website:

 2. Meryl Streep

 Meryl Streep… Where do I start with her accolades?!
 She’s known for The Devil Wears Prada, Mamma Mia!, The Iron Lady and more recently Suffragette to name a few.
 Her voice over career is not as extensive as some, but she does narrate Heartburn by Nora Ephron.
 Nora Ephron is screenwriter of When Harry Met Sally and Sleepless in Seattle, so you’re in for some good writing, and with Meryl at the reading reigns you’ve got yourself a great audiobook.

 Aziz Ansari, aka Dev Shah in Master of None, wrote Modern Romance with American sociologist Eric Klinenberg.
 The book looks at how relationships have changed in modern society through the advent of technology.
 Digital dating has given us more options for romantic partners than ever before.
 Unsurprisingly, Aziz Ansari gives a hilarious performance as the narrator of the audiobook!

 4. David Walliams

 David Walliams has written several popular children’s books, and has been described as the new Roald Dahl.
 He also brings his acting experience to the narrating the audiobooks.
 He gives the characters great voices, which means that these books aren’t just for kids!

 5. Maggie Smith